iamakashtechie/EDC-Basic-Website/README.md

-# EDC WEBSITE Repository
+# EDC IIEST SHIBPUR - Basic Website Repository 🌱💻

+Welcome to the **EDC IIEST SHIBPUR** Basic Website repository! 🚀 This project is all about empowering aspiring entrepreneurs with essential **tech skills** to help their startups grow.
+We’re building a simple, foundational website using **HTML**, **CSS**, and **JavaScript**—and guess what?
+It’s open-source, just in time for **Hacktoberfest**! 🎉

-Welcome to the  repository! 🎉 This project is dedicated to helping developers contribute to open-source projects using **HTML**, **CSS**, and **JavaScript**.
-Whether you're new to open source or a seasoned contributor, this repository is designed to help you make meaningful contributions and learn in the process.
+Whether you're a coding newbie or a seasoned dev, this project offers you the chance to dive into web development, make meaningful contributions, and learn in the process.
+Let’s build something awesome, together.

 ## Table of Contents